ULStats/MA4128Assessment-2018/SeanLeahy-MICE.md

 ## Visualisation of Missing Data Patterns
 As part of the MICE package it is possible to visualise the missing data patterns.
 Using md.pattern() a table is created to display the observations with missing data as seen below.
 In the given dataset (Eldermet), it was of interest to analyse the missing data patterns in the Weight recordings.
-Test were done at 3 time intervals and the missing data pattern was as follows:
+Tests were done at 3 time intervals and the missing data pattern was as follows:
 ```
 > md.pattern(NewWeight)
     Weight WeightT3 WeightT6